Blacksmoke16/GESI/README.md

    5. Go to File -> Project Properties and copy the Script ID.
    6. Make a new app on the devsite https://developers.eveonline.com/applications/create.
         * Content Type:  Authentication & API Access
-        * PERMISSIONS:   esi-skills.read_skills.v1
+        * PERMISSIONS:   Select all ESI endpoints so you wont' have to edit the app each time a new endpoint is added for GESI.
         * CALLBACK URL:  https://script.google.com/macros/d/{CLIENT_ID_COPIED_IN_STEP_FOUR}/usercallback
-   7. Edit the CLIENT_ID and CLIENT_SECRET variables towards the top with your info from the dev app, and save.
+   7. Replace the example CLIENT_ID and CLIENT_SECRET variables towards the top with your info from the dev app, and save.
    8. Close the script and refresh the spreadsheet.
    9. There will now be a GESI option in the menu bar.
 Click it and then click 'Authorize Sheet'.
    10. Give the script permission to do what it needs.